 The ACT Raising Safe Kids Program aims to promote positive parenting and prevent child maltreatment by sharing knowledge and teaching skills to improve parenting practices.
 It is for all expectant couples and parents of children 0-10 years.
-The essential components include understanding children's behaviours, impact of exposure to violence, discipline and positive parenting styles.
-(19, 23, 77, 78) The program is delivered face-to-face to small groups of 10-12 parents in hospitals, outpatient clinics, schools and community settings.
+The essential components include understanding children's behaviours, impact of exposure to violence, discipline and positive parenting styles (Guttman et al., 2006, Porter and Howe, 2008, Pedro et al., 2017, Admon Livny and Katz, 2016).
+The program is delivered face-to-face to small groups of 10-12 parents in hospitals, outpatient clinics, schools and community settings.

-- Delivered by trained and certified ACT facilitators (with an associate degree or bachelor's degree) and experience with an organisation that serves families and/or experience with teaching groups of adults. - The program has training and educational materials.
+- Delivered by trained and certified ACT facilitators (with an associate degree or bachelor's degree) and experience with an organisation that serves families and/or experience with teaching groups of adults. - The program includes training and educational materials.